ryantd42/NY-Legislative-Git/2023/S2963A-2023/bill.md

- Introduced  by Sen. KAVANAGH -- read twice and ordered printed, and when printed to be committed to the Committee on Corporations,  Authorities and Commissions
+ Introduced  by Sen. KAVANAGH -- read twice and ordered printed, and when printed to be committed to the Committee on Corporations,  Authorities and  Commissions  --  committee  discharged,  bill  amended,  ordered reprinted as amended and recommitted to said committee

- AN  ACT  to  amend  the  public authorities law, in relation to freezing eligible homeowners' and renters' ground  rent  in  the  Battery  Park project area
+ AN ACT to amend the public authorities law, in relation to  establishing ground rent rebates for eligible homeowners and renters in the Battery Park project area

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS: